MicrosoftDocs/power-pages-docs/power-pages-docs/security/assign-table-permissions.md

 ## Notifications for Anonymous users web role

-If the Anonymous users web role is selected, notifications will display in the design studio and in the table permissions workspace.
+When the Anonymous users web role is selected, your site's data is visible to anyone.

-Your data is visible to anyone.
-If you don't want that, change the table permissions so they aren't anonymous.

-Additionally, flags are displayed in the Table Permissions workspace for all tables with Anonymous Users enabled.
+Notifications appear in the design studio and flags are displayed in the Table Permissions workspace.

 ADD IMAGE HERE

-To revoke access for Anonymous users, follow the steps to assign table permissions and remove the checkmark next to the Anonymous users web role.
+To restrict access to your site's data, follow the steps to assign table permissions and remove the checkmark next to the Anonymous users web role.

 ### See also